IntentArchitect/Docs/articles/getting-started/get-the-application/get-the-application.md

 ---

 # Get the application
 Intent Architect needs to be installed on your local machine.
-You can create an account, download and install the application by following the instructions below.
+You need to have an account created, the application downloaded and installed by following the instructions below.
 > [!NOTE]
 > You will need a license to access the Intent Architect application.
 This will be auto-assigned if you are an existing customer.
 If you would like to get a license, please [getting in touch](https://intentarchitect.com/#/contact-us) with our team or sending an email to info@intentarchitect.com.